Andrew0133/CTF-Journey/TryHackMe/OhSINT/OhSINT.md

 ![Alt text](./imgs/blog-post.png?raw=true "waybback machine matching urls")

-In the blog post, I discovered a mention of New York, so this could be the answer we are looking for!
+In the blog post, I discovered a mention of a city, so this could be the answer we are looking for!

-The answer is: ```New York```

 ### Question 7 - *What is the person's password?*